nogibjj/rust-tutorial/small-rust-tutorial/src/chapter_1.md

 ## Graduate Cloud Computing for Data w/ Rust first approach

 * Heuristic:  Rust if you can, Python if you must
+* Refer to this guide when needed:  https://paiml.com/docs/home/books/cloud-computing-for-data/chapter01-getting-started/

 ### Key Goals in Semester